Dev Mode. Emulators used.

 They have two offices, one located in Spokane and one located in Seattle.

-But very reputable.
+So very reputable.

-Any more questions or comments from directors?
+Any more questions, comments from directors?

 There being no further business to come before the board the regular board meeting is now adjourned.